 In today’s complex, competitive and rapidly changing world we recognise the importance of ensuring that a high quality careers provision exists for all pupils.
-Careers education is provided in the curriculum for all pupils from specialist careers staff under the direction of Miss McNeilly (Head of Employability) and Dr Hall (Head of Careers).
+Careers education is provided in the curriculum for all pupils from specialist careers staff under the direction of Miss McNeilly (Head of Employability) and Dr Collins (Head of Careers).

 Careers Education, Information and Guidance (CEIAG) is primarily delivered through Employability classes and activities in Years 8 – 12 and through our General Studies programme in Years 13 and 14.